Fujifilm X-A3 vs Olympus E-M10 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-A3 and Olympus OM-D E-M10 Mark II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the X-A3 and the E-M10 II have been discontinued, but can regularly be found used on eBay.
+Both the X-A3 and the E-M10 II have been discontinued, but can regularly be found used on ebay.
 The E-M10 II was replaced by the Olympus E-M10 III, while the X-A3 was followed by the Fujifilm X-A5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.
+Further information on the features and operation of the X-A3 and E-M10 II can be found, respectively, in the Fujifilm X-A3 Manual (free pdf) or the online Olympus E-M10 II Manual.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-A3 or the Olympus E-M10 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.